-The Arcade was conceived by Eugene J. Barnet of the Barney & Smith Car Company and Michael J. Gibbons as an integrated shopping centre in the heart of downtown Dayton.
+The Arcade was conceived by Eugene J. Barnet of the Barney & Smith Car Company and Michael J. Gibbons as an integrated shopping center in the heart of downtown Dayton.
 30 The five inner-connected buildings were designed by Frank M. Andrews and M.J.
 Gibbons in the Flemish and Italian Renaissance Revival architectural styles.
-17 At the centre, Andrews planned for a glass-domed rotunda, 70-feet high and 90-feet in diameter.
+17 At the center, Andrews planned for a glass-domed rotunda, 70-feet high and 90-feet in diameter.

 Construction of the Arcade began on March 1, 1902, and was completed on March 4, 1904.
 30 It consisted of the following:

 - Market Building, 200-feet by 178-feet containing a 90-feet-wide by 70-feet-high rotunda, with passages out to Ludlow and Fourth streets.

 - Third Street Arcade, which fronted Third Street and was built by M.J.
 Gibbons.
 46 It featured a Flemish design and was reportedly patterned after a guild hall in Amsterdam, the Netherlands.

 - Fourth Street Building, an apartment structure along Fourth Street designed in the Italian Renaissance Revival style.

 - Gibbons Building, a five-story building adjacent to the Third Street Arcade.
 46

 - Kuhns Building, a commercial structure at the corner of Main and Fourth streets.